spiral/writeaway/README.md

 --------
 MIT License (MIT).
 Please see [`LICENSE`](./LICENSE) for more information.
 Maintained by [Spiral Scout](https://spiralscout.com).

+## Usage
+Register `WriteawayBootloader` in the App.
+Note that is uses `TokenizerBootloader` so it must be registered before `CommandsBootloader`.

 ## API Endpoints:
 ### List Images